LucasDelfino92/morrowindsharp/discretion.md

 Better Bodies is not perfect.
 For that reason, neither are the vanilla bodies: there *is* clipping going on with the vanilla meshes, for instance.
 But the truth is that the vanilla bodies are artistically cohesive with each other, and also with the world surrounding them, in a way that Better Bodies simply does not.

 Still, no argument can disuade people from a simple fact of life: either you like Better Bodies better, or you like the vanilla bodies better.
 Thus this section.
-I've taken the liberty to repackage many of these mods since the packaging was *awful*.
+I've taken the liberty to repackage most of these mods since the packaging was terrible and made this section far longer than it needed be.
+Links the original mods can be found in the **Credits** section.

-- [**Better Bodies ZW**](https://www.mediafire.com/file/icm2pod4dsem54y/Better_Bodies_ZW_v2.5.zip/file) by PsychoDog Studios and ZWolol (repackaged): replaces all humanoid races of Morrowind with non-segmented bodies.
-[Original mod can be found here](https://www.nexusmods.com/morrowind/mods/42395).
+- [**Better Bodies ZW**](https://www.mediafire.com/file/icm2pod4dsem54y/Better_Bodies_ZW_v2.5.zip/file) by PsychoDog Studios and ZWolol: replaces all humanoid races of Morrowind with non-segmented bodies.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Underwear** and click **OK**.
-- [**Muscle Textures for Better Bodies](http://www.mediafire.com/file/jj387w83qeyzu8l/Muscle_Textures_for_Better_Bodies.zip/file) by Lizardo, SATAN, and Yar-Yulme (repackaged): retexture of Better Bodies, including a lore-friendly underwear texture.
+- [**Muscle Textures for Better Bodies**](http://www.mediafire.com/file/jj387w83qeyzu8l/Muscle_Textures_for_Better_Bodies.zip/file) by Lizardo, SATAN, and Yar-Yulme (repackaged): retexture of Better Bodies, including a lore-friendly underwear texture.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Underwear** and click **OK**.
   - If you installed nude bodies earlier, tick **02 Nude** instead and click **OK**.
 - [**New Beast Bodies**](https://www.mediafire.com/file/o5xir56zayxcxh4/LizTail%27s_New_Beast_Bodies_v3.3.zip/file) by LizTail (repackaged): replaces all beast races of Morrowind with non-segmented bodies.